richburroughs/what-oncall-does-to-us/slides.md

 "Results indicated that female respondents were more likely to be responsible for running their household..."

-^ They mention that previous studies show "women spend nearly twice as long as men on childcare and domestic duties" ^ Being a man with no kids, this isn't something I'd considered
+^ They mention that previous studies show "women spend nearly twice as long as men on childcare and domestic duties"

 ---